17- 2026- June

 Pregnancy dental care is incredibly important for expecting mothers.

-Pregnancy hormonal fluctuations can cause gum inflammation, known as pregnancy gingivitis
+Pregnancy hormonal fluctuations can cause gum inflammation, known as pregnancy gingivitis.

 Changes in lifestyle and eating habits during pregnancy can increase the risk of tooth decay.